amp-m9/sb7code/README.md

-OpenGL SuperBible 7th Edition Source Code
+OpenGL SuperBible 7th Edition Source Code using conan package manager.
 =========================================

-This is the repository for the example source code for the 7th edition of the OpenGL SuperBible.
+This is the repository for the example source code for the 7th edition of the OpenGL SuperBible that uses the conan package manager.
 Please read HOWTOBUILD.txt.
 It tells you how to build and run the examples.

 *Note that to run these examples, you need the associated media files which